Marine larval ecology: Larval development strategies

 Marine larvae develop via one of three strategies: Direct, lecithotrophic, or planktotrophic.
 Each strategy has risks of predation and the difficulty of finding a good settlement site.

 Direct developing larvae look like the adult.
 They have typically very low dispersal potential, and are known as "crawl-away larvae", because they crawl away from their egg after hatching.
 Some species of frogs and snails hatch this way.

 Lecithotrophic larvae have greater dispersal potential than direct developers.
 Many fish species and some benthic invertebrates have lecithotrophic larvae, which have yolk droplets or a yolk sac for nutrition during dispersal.
-Though some lecithotrophic species can feed in the water column, too.
-But many, such as tunicates, cannot, and so must settle before depleting their yolk.
+While some lecithotrophic larvae can feed while in the water column, many, such as tunicates, cannot, and so must settle before depleting their yolk.
 Consequently, these species have short pelagic larval durations and do not disperse long distances.

-Planktotrophic larvae feed while they are in the water column and can be over a long time pelagic and so disperse over long distances.
-This disperse ability is a key adaptation of benthic marine invertebrates.
+Planktotrophic larvae feed while they are in the water column.
+These larvae can remain pelagic for a significant part of their life cycle, allowing them to disperse over long distances.
+This dispersing ability is a key adaptation of benthic marine invertebrates.
 Planktotrophic larvae feed on phytoplankton and small zooplankton, including other larvae.
 Planktotrophic development is the most common type of larval development, especially among benthic invertebrates.

-Because planktotrophic larvae are for a long time in the water column and recruit successfully with low probability, early researchers developed the "lottery hypothesis", which states that animals release huge numbers of larvae to increase the chances that at least one will survive, and that larvae cannot influence their probability of success.
+Because planktotrophic larvae remain in the water column for some time and individual larvae have only a small chance of survival, early researchers developed the "lottery hypothesis", which states that animals release huge numbers of larvae to increase the chances that at least some will survive, and that larvae cannot influence their probability of success.
 This hypothesis views larval survival and successful recruitment as chance events, which numerous studies on larval behavior and ecology have since shown to be false.
 Though it has been generally disproved, the larval lottery hypothesis represents an important understanding of the difficulties faced by larvae during their time in the water column.